sofifilippini7-tech/2025_Evolution_Suisse_2025/docs/project/plasmid_selection.md

 Reference: [squidfunk.github.io/mkdocs-material/reference/data-tables/](https://squidfunk.github.io/mkdocs-material/reference/footnotes/)

 All footnotes will appear at the end of the page.
-For example:
+For example: hello

 The International Directed Evolution Competition (iDEC)[^1] is an international competition on directed evolution[^2].